Black hole spectroscopy with nonlinear quasi-normal modes: Ringdown Signal

 For the binaries considered here, we use the SXS simulation catalog \cite{Boyle:2019kee} to fit for the amplitude and phase of QNMs with fixed QNM frequencies with a least-squared fit.
 Given recent discussions on the validity of perturbation theory and the initial ringdown star time \cite{Baibhav:2023clw}, we perform the fittings at $t_0=10M$ after the merger time (identified as the time where the dominant $\ell=|m|=2$ angular harmonic amplitude peaks, with $M$ the mass of the remnant BH) \footnote{Even though we are not interested in detecting the overtone $(441)$ as it is expected to be subdominant, we will include it in the fitting procedure as it otherwise can bias the extracted amplitude of the QQNM $(44Q)$.
 In the later detectability analysis, the $(441)$ mode will not be considered. }.

 In Table \ref{table:QNM_fits} we collect the best-fit amplitudes of each QNM in the model (with positive $m$) at $t_0$, for two simulations SXS:BBH:0305 and SXS:BBH:0507.
 These two simulations are selected as representative BBH events from a population of first-generation BBH (i.e.\ low spins), as well as a second-generation BBH (i.e.\ at least one large spin).
 In both cases, the mass ratio is close to unity, which is consistent with most binaries detected to date by the LVK collaboration \cite{KAGRA:2021vkt}.
 Moreover, in higher-mass ratio binaries the QQNM amplitude has been shown to be suppressed compared to the linear ones \cite{Mitman:2022qdl, Yi:2024elj} and thus such events are less promising and are not analyzed here.
 We note that the amplitudes and phases obtained in Table \ref{table:QNM_fits} do not exactly match Eq.\ (\ref{Qamp}).
-This is in part due to numerical noise, and in part due to the fact that Eq.\ (\ref{Qamp}) was derived for non-spinning BHs.
-We will be using the values from Table I in the analyses below, except for Scenario (b).
+This is in part due to biases on the numerical procedures (e.g.\ fitting time\footnote{Indeed, the QQNM amplitude is known to suffer variations with fitting time, as shown in \cite{Mitman:2022qdl}.
+We still use $10M$ as it is the most common choice in the literature and makes comparisons to previous studies more straightforward.}, and usage of simulations not in the super-rest frame \cite{MaganaZertuche:2021syq}), and in part due to the fact that Eq.\ (\ref{Qamp}) was derived under some assumptions that do not exactly hold for our simulations (e.g.\ assumed non-spinning BHs and assumed that only the linear QNMs affect the QQNM amplitude but in general additional non-trivial time evolutions of the linear ringdown solution may also affect the QQNM amplitude).
+The fitting results obtained here are nonetheless in agreement with previous numerical studies \cite{Mitman:2022qdl}, and we will be using the values from Table I in the analyses below, except for Scenario (b).

 While these two simulations can be used for any value of the binary masses, in the studies performed later on, we will assume that the BBH:0305 simulation is associated to stellar-mass BHs, while BBH:0507 to intermediate mass BHs.